gardener/gardener/docs/concepts/gardenlet.md

 The controller updates the status to force restoration in the following cases:
 1. If the `BackupEntry` is annotated with `shoot.gardener.cloud/force-restore=true`.
 2. If the grace period for migration has elapsed (which is set in the `BackupEntryMigrationControllerConfiguration` in the gardenlet's component configuration).
 3. If the last operation is `Migrate` and if `LastOperationStaleDuration` (which is also set in the `BackupEntryMigrationControllerConfiguration` in the gardenlet's component configuration) has passed since the `lastUpdateTime` of the operation.

 ### [`Bastion` Controller](../../pkg/gardenlet/controller/bastion)

 The `Bastion` controller reconciles those `operations.gardener.cloud/v1alpha1.Bastion` resources whose `.spec.seedName` value is equal to the name of a `Seed` the respective gardenlet is responsible for.

 The controller creates an `extensions.gardener.cloud/v1alpha1.Bastion` resource in the seed cluster in the shoot namespace with the same name as `operations.gardener.cloud/v1alpha1.Bastion`.
-Then it waits until the responsible extension controller has reconciled it (see [this](../extensions/bastion.md) for more details).The status is populated in the `.status.conditions` and `.status.ingress` fields.
+Then it waits until the responsible extension controller has reconciled it (see [Contract: Bastion Resource](../extensions/bastion.md) for more details).
+The status is populated in the `.status.conditions` and `.status.ingress` fields.

 During the deletion of `operations.gardener.cloud/v1alpha1.Bastion` resources, the controller first sets the `Ready` condition to `False` and then deletes the `extensions.gardener.cloud/v1alpha1.Bastion` resource in the seed cluster.
 Once this resource is gone, the finalizer of the `operations.gardener.cloud/v1alpha1.Bastion` resource is released, so it finally disappears from the system.